sharils/ncut-book-store/story/models/student-order.markdown

 StudentOrder Module
 ===================

-Student create(Student student, Timestamp date)
+StudentOrder create(Student student, Timestamp date)
 -----------------------------------------------
 This static method inserts a record into the student\_order table and returns a a StudentOrder object representing the record.